When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Background and Motivation

 Our work uncovers a vulnerability in the \texttt{control plane} of LLM generation, which operates differently from the conventional \texttt{data plane}.
 In simple terms, the data plane is like the conversation itself, while the control plane is like hidden formatting rules in the background that quietly shape what the model is allowed to say.
 We distinguish between the two planes of LLM generation as follows:

-\cparagraph{\texttt{Data plane}} refers to the standard LLM query–response process.
-Specifically, a prompt is passed to the LLM, which then generates a text response.
-For example, asking ChatGPT a question or receiving a response prefixed with ``Sure'' both occur in the data plane.
-This plane can be protected by the model's internal safety alignment~\cite{phi3safety2024arxiv,deepalignment2025iclr} as well as external guardrails such as classifiers or content filters~\cite{contentmoderation2024ccs,JBShield2025usenixsecurity}.
+\cparagraph{\texttt{Data plane}} refers to the standard LLM query–response process: a prompt is passed to the LLM, which then generates a text response (e.g., asking ChatGPT a question or receiving a ``Sure''-prefixed response).